Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Statistical indices to assess the quality of the calibration

 \section{Statistical indices to assess the quality of the calibration}

 To evaluate the effectiveness of the different EMOS strategies, we compare the resulting calibrated forecasts against reference forecasts consisting either of one of the EMOS approaches proposed here or of simpler predictions based on persistence or climatology.\\ To make the comparison as quantitative as possible, the Skill Score (SS) index \citep{wilks2011statistical} will be used.
 The skill score indicates how better the calibrated forecast is with respect to a reference forecast.
-Lower bounds vary depending both on the score used (i.e. NMAE and correlation coefficient) to compute the skill and on the reference forecast used.
-Upper bounds are, on the contrary, always 1.
-A skill score of 0 indicates no improvement over the reference forecast, while 1 indicates perfect performance.
+Lower bounds vary depending both on the score used to compute the skill and on the reference forecast used.
+Negative values of SS means that the calibrated forecast is of lower quality than the reference one.
+Upper bounds are always 1. $SS=0$ indicates no improvement over the reference forecast, while 1 indicates perfect performance.
 In quantitative terms, the skill score is defined as:

-where $A$ is the error index value of the calibrated forecast, $A_{ref}$ is the error index value of the reference forecast, and $A_{opt}$ is the optimal index value.\\ The error indices used here are the normalized mean absolute error (NMAE), the correlation coefficient and the rank probability integral transform (PIT) histograms.\\ The normalized mean absolute error (NMAE), often preferred to the more classic NRMSE \citep{willmott2005advantages}, is an arithmetic average of the absolute values of the differences between each pair members \citep{wilks2011statistical} normalized with the mean of the observations.
+where $A$ is the error index value of the calibrated forecast, $A_{ref}$ is the error index value of the reference forecast, and $A_{opt}$ is the optimal index value.\\ The error indices used here are the normalized mean absolute error (NMAE), the correlation coefficient and the so-called reliability index, $\Delta$, proposed by \cite{delle2006probabilistic}.\\ The normalized mean absolute error (NMAE), often preferred to the more classic NRMSE \citep{willmott2005advantages}, is an arithmetic average of the absolute values of the differences between each pair members \citep{wilks2011statistical} normalized with the mean of the observations.
 Considering $Y_n$ the n-th observation and $X_n$ the corresponding n-th forecast (here corresponding to the mean of the 50 EPS ensemble), the NMAE is defined as:

 where $N$ is the number of observation-forecast pairs in a given test set.\\ The correlation coefficient, $\cal{C}$, is a measure of linear dependence between two variables \citep{wilks2011statistical} and takes values between -1 and 1, where 1 represents the maximum correlation, -1 the maximum anti-correlation.
 In plain formula \citep{lee1988thirteen},